-The Melbourne Community Gamelan was founded by Ki Poedijono, from Wonogiri, central Java.
-Poedijono is a well-known and highly respected musician, puppeteer, composer and dancer and a living legend in bringing the cultural richness of Indonesia to the Australian community.
-Poedijono, now retired, was awarded an OAM in 1994 for his services to promoting Indonesia culture in Australia.
+The Melbourne Community Gamelan was founded by Ki Poedijono (1940-2021) from Wonogiri, Central Java.
+Poedijono was a well-known and highly respected musician, puppeteer, composer and dancer.
+He was considered a living legend for bringing the cultural richness of Indonesia to the Australian community.
+Poedijono was awarded an OAM in 1994 for his services to promoting Indonesia culture in Australia.

-Poedijono’s passion and experience has been inspiring students and community groups in Melbourne for many years.
-His gamelan groups perform extensively in Melbourne, regional centres and sometimes abroad and he has introduced 24 sets of gamelans to Australia.
+Poedijono’s passion and experience inspired students and community groups in Melbourne for many years.
+His gamelan groups performed extensively in Melbourne, regional centres and sometimes abroad and he introduced 24 sets of gamelan to Australia.

 Read an article about MCG musical director and teacher, published in the Jakarta Post 2008

 by Dewi Anggraeni, Contributor, Melbourne, Australia | Life | Tue, March 04 2008

 Early in 2004, Nuim Khaiyath, a senior Radio Australia journalist on assignment in Jakarta, opened a newspaper and read about Ki Poedijono, a well-known Melbourne-based artist being honored by the Australian government with the Medal of the Order of Australia (OAM).

 Nuim was overwhelmed with pride.
 A few moments later however, he recalls, he felt a slight pang of disappointment.

 “Poedijono should receive at least an equivalent honor and recognition from the Indonesian government for his untiring work in introducing and promoting important aspects of Indonesian culture to the Australian community,” Nuim thought then.

 Wahid Supriyadi, Indonesia’s Consul General for Victoria and Tasmania in Australia until 2007, must have had a similar idea, because he nominated Poedijono for the Satya Lencana medal.